Get Instant Access

 Enable the Transition to Leadership for First-Time Managers Research & Tools

-Determine FTM expectations according to administration, team management, people development, and personal leadership development components of the role.
+Determine first-time manager expectations according to the administration, team management, people development, and personal leadership development components of the role.

-2. Assess the current state of your FTM development initiatives
+2. Assess the current state of first-time manager development initiatives

-Assess existing FTM development initiatives to find gaps, establish goals, and set metrics for a new FTM development program.
+Assess existing first-time manager development activities to find gaps, establish goals, and set metrics for a new first-time manager development program.

-Add or tailor development initiatives in the new FTM development program in order to design an FTM learning path.
+Add or tailor development initiatives in the new first-time managers development program to design a first-time manager learning path.

 4. Implement the program and measure success

-Determine a roll-out strategy for your FTM development program and assess the program based on feedback and analysis.
+Determine a roll-out strategy for your first-time manager development program and assess the program based on feedback and analysis.

 Enable the Transition to Leadership for First-Time Managers preview picture